DomtronVox/StaticFarmSite/src/documents/Goats/tx-twincreeks-g-spicy-pepper.md

 layout: goatpage.html
 collection: Goats
 ---
-**Spicy has been with Graffiti for over 2 months so should be bred.
+**Spicy has been with Some Day Came MG FL Graffiti (polled) for over 2 months so should be bred.
 Excellent chance of kids being polled.**  She kidded 2017 all by herself with absolutely no kidding problems.
 Her daughter, ** Deer Ridge Twilight Cascabella 1*M**, out of ** Tx Twincreeks Edge of Twilight **already has her milk star.
 Black doe with random white spots

 Pedigree Highlights